Patrick Flottmann

-Patrick Stacey Murnane Flottmann (born 19 April 1997) is an Australian professional soccer player who plays for APIA Leichhardt FC as a defender.
+Patrick Stacey Murnane Flottmann (born 19 April 1997) is an Australian professional soccer player who plays for Avondale FC as a defender.

 Personal

 Flottmann attended Turramurra High School and played on their soccer team as the vice-captain.

 Club career

 Air Force United

 In January 2018, Flottmann left Sydney FC due to lack of game time and signed with Thai League 2 club Air Force United.
 He played 17 matches during his season at Air Force United.

 Return to Sydney FC

 Flottmann returned to his youth club, Sydney FC in July 2019, signing a 2-year senior contract.
 He made his debut on 29 December 2019 against Melbourne City, coming on as a substitute to replace Adam Le Fondre in the 88th minute.
 On 28 April 2021, he was loaned to Brisbane Roar for a couple of weeks to provide injury cover for Tom Aldred.
 In July 2021, Sydney FC announced that they had released Flottmann.